Read Social media guidance online

 - How the Code can be applied to social media use

 - How to ensure that you use social media responsibly

-If used responsibly and appropriately, social networking sites can offer several benefits for nurses, midwives and students.
+If used responsibly and appropriately, social networking sites can offer several benefits for nurses, midwives, nursing associates and students.
 These include:

 - building and maintaining professional relationships

 - establishing or accessing nursing and midwifery support networks and being able to discuss specific issues, interests, research and clinical experiences with other healthcare professionals globally

 - being able to access resources for continuing professional development (CPD).